I did some research about it. When I said research, I mean google it.

 “Have you ever questioned the nature of your reality?”

 I really like this quote.
 If you don’t know, this is a quote from HBO TV series, Westworld.
-When I heard it, I tried to implemented it meaning into photography.
+When I heard it, I tried to implement it meaning into photography.
 When one person can say one thing about a photo, another person can say the complete opposite about the same photo.

 Vision, in this matter, isn’t what we see.
 But what we think about it in our perspective.